roots/trellis/README.md

 This playbook will install the common LEMP (Linux/Nginx/MySQL/PHP) stack with PHP 5.5 and [MariaDB](https://mariadb.org/) as a drop-in MySQL replacement (but better) on Ubuntu 14.04 Trusty LTS.

-Vagrant is recommended to provision servers and this comes with a basic `Vagrantfile` for an easy dev setup.
+[Vagrant](http://www.vagrantup.com) is used to easily start up a Virtual Machine ready for development.

 ## Requirements